jordanqi/voyager_edge_llms/README.md

 # Environment Setup and Evaluation Instructions

 This README provides step-by-step guidance for setting up the environment, downloading datasets and models, and performing evaluations using the provided methods.
-All codes are in method folder
+All codes are in Edge_llm/submission_documents/3_method folder

 # 1. Environment Setup